Undergraduate study in Sociology

 What can you study in Sociology?

-Explores the world of image and representation in areas such as the media.
+It explores cultural phenomena and how they shape and are shaped by societies.
+You can study the world of image and representation in areas such as the media.

 Applied sociology and social policy

 Social policy is concerned with systems of government and community response to perceived social problems, such as health, illness and wellbeing.